Give2Peer/g2p-client-android/README.md

 - [ ] Refacto: clear up a bunch of internal things left to do
 - [ ] Feature: refactor to use Android Annotation's RestClient
+- [x] Feature: use better quality pictures in the item details view
 - [x] Feature: set an item location by longclick on the map when GPS is unavailable
 - [x] BugHunt: issue #2: item images are mishandled.
 - [x] Feature: configure the drop animation of the map pins